-The sum of five million dollars is appropriated for the fiscal biennium ending June 30, 2015, from the education legacy trust account--state to the student achievement council.
-The appropriation in this section is provided solely for expenditure into the opportunity scholarship match transfer account for purposes of the opportunity scholarship program established in chapter 28B.145 RCW.
-The council shall enter appropriate agreements with the administrator to demonstrate receipt of consideration for public funds and use of public funds for the specified statutory purposes.
+The sum of five million dollars is appropriated for the fiscal 4 biennium ending June 30, 2015, from the education legacy trust account -- state to the student achievement council.
+The appropriation 7 in this section is provided solely for expenditure into the opportunity scholarship match transfer account for purposes of the opportunity scholarship program established in chapter 28B.145 RCW.
+The council 10 enter appropriate agreements with the administrator to demonstrate receipt of consideration for public funds and use of public 11 12 funds for the specified statutory purposes.

-II-B
+13 II-B